All Products

 No

-The maximum processing time for a single request, in milliseconds.
-If the request processing time exceeds this value, the server returns a 408 timeout error and closes the connection.
-The default value is 600000 for a dedicated gateway.
-This configuration is not supported for Application Load Balancer (ALB) dedicated gateways.
+Maximum processing time for a single request, in milliseconds.
+If a request exceeds this time, the server returns a 408 timeout error and closes the connection.
+Default value: 600000 for a dedicated gateway.
+This parameter is not supported for Application Load Balancer (ALB) dedicated gateways.

 io_threads